ababic/django-cogwheels/docs/source/deprecating-app-settings/index.rst

 There are currently three deprecation scenarios that are Cogwheels helps to cater for:

+A setting removal

+    You're simply planning to remove support for a setting.

+    You're willing to support the setting for couple more feature releases, but would like to prompt any users using it, to make them aware that support will be removed soon, and that they should review their implementation.

+    For more information, see: :doc:`removal-example`

 A setting rename

     You're changing the name of a setting.
 There aren't any changes to the type or range of supported override values, or to the way override values affect your app's behaviour.